HeyPublisher/heypublisher-submission-manager/readme.txt

 * Writers will now be prompted to provide their name, bio and website URL when submitting works to your publication.
 * Better yet - that information is fully imported into WordPress when you accept their submission for publication.

 = 1.5.0 =

-* You now have the ability to request a revision for an already accepted submission.
-Since this is the place and time where you would typically want to request a revision, we thought we should let you do that.
-* You now have the ability to re-import previously accepted submissions - which is really important if you've already accepted a submission that has now been revised.
-* We fixed a bug where a "submission not found" error would display if the user deleted their submission.
-While technically this makes sense, it doesn't do you any good.
-What are you going to do with this knowledge?
-Now we just remove the submission from the list.
-* We did some general code cleanup and removed some assets that were no longer needed.
-You probably didn't even know these assets were there to begin with - so we consider this a win-win.

-= 1.4.5 =

-* Fixed redirect error by pointing directly to www.heypublisher.com

-= 1.4.4 =

-* Verified works on WP 4.2.1.
-* Fixed links to external documentation that were not actually there.
-* Uninstall was not properly registering or cleaning up data.

-= 1.4.3 =

-* Verified works on WP 4.0+.

-= 1.4.2 =

-* You can no longer 'accept for publication' more than one submission at a time.

-* When accepting a submission for publication, if the author record does not exist in your WP database you are now prompted to input the desired 'username' for the newly created author record.
-If the author record already exists, then this step is skipped.

-* Fixed improperly closed DIV tag on the submission summary that was causing the WordPress footer to appear mid-list.

-= 1.4.1 =

-* Completely rewrote the HTML cleanup code.
-All fonts and embedded styles are now removed from submitted works.
-If you find that you're having problems with multibyte characters, turn off HTML cleanup in the Plugin Options -> Miscellaneous screen.

-* Completely rewrote configuration screen to be tabbed and to better group/organize the configurations.

-* Changed contact email address to support@heypublisher.com.

-* Added support for sub-categories.

-* Cleaned up the plugin submission pages to better handle extra long titles and to indicate when writers do not provide a return email address.

-* Added Twitter as a social media login type we support.
-We've removed support for Windows Live ID

-= 1.3.1 =

-* Fixed error that is thrown when trying to deactivate the plugin.

-= 1.3.0 =

-* Introduced the ability for editors to turn off the email notifications sent to writers when a submission changes state.

-* Added 'Year Established', 'Monthly Circulation', 'Facebook' and 'Twitter' configuration options.
-When populated, these values will be displayed with your publication listing at HeyPublisher.com

-* Fixed an edge-case where publishers could continue to see withdrawn submissions.

-* Better layout of the Publication Information configuration section, to separate contact info from publication info.

-* Fixed issue where previously accepted submissions that were moved to the trash were not marked as 'rejected'.

-* Fixed issue where accepted submissions that were scheduled for publication at a future date were not transitioning to 'published' on that date.

-= 1.2.4 =

-* Fixed tagging issue that caused submissions page to throw fatal error regarding missing class file.

-= 1.2.3 =

-* Fixed wrapping issue seen in Dashboard widget when at small scale and in some circumstances always in XP (thanks Shrikant!).

-= 1.2.2 =

-* Fixes two typos, including an invalid URL.

-= 1.2.1 =

-* Added Submission Summary counts to the Dashboard and to the main plugin information screen.
-Introduces metrics on accept vs. reject percentage.

-= 1.2.0 =

-* Added Custom Response Templates; the ability to customize the emails that are sent to your writers during each stage of the submission review process.

-* Added summary submission statistics to the plugin 'home' page

-* Added detailed statistics on the submission preview page, informing publisher if work is outstanding with another publisher (or has been previously published).

-= 1.1.0 =

-* Fixed an issue where the custom javascript in this plugin could possibly conflict with Admin Themes that also used javascript.

-* Fixed code related to User<->Post mapping so that the plugin uses the new functions introduced in WordPress 3.0

-* Removed the inclusion of the custom stylesheet on the Submission Form page, as it was conflicting with some themes.
-Now, the width/height of the IFRAME in which the submission form displays is styled inline.
-If you want to override the size or style of this IFRAME reset the attributes for `#heypub_submission_iframe` in your stylesheet.

-= 1.0.1 =

-* Initial release of HeyPublisher Submission Manager Plugin

-== Upgrade Notice ==

-= 2.0.0 =

-* Finally got around to that redesign everyone has been begging us for :)
-* You should upgrade because this version is so, so much better than the previous versions.

-= 1.5.1 =

-* Prompt for writer bio when not present during submission process.

-= 1.5.0 =